elaiken3/withyou/README.md

 **WithYou is an executive-function support app that holds thoughts, protects focus, and removes shame — so users can do one thing at a time without feeling broken.**

+---

+## 🧪 How to Give Feedback

+If you’re testing WithYou via TestFlight:

+- Use the app normally — there’s no “right” way
+- If something feels stressful, confusing, or surprisingly calming, that’s valuable feedback
+- Use TestFlight’s “Send Feedback” feature for bugs or thoughts

+Helpful feedback questions:
+- Where did you feel relief?
+- Where did friction remain?
+- Did anything feel unintentionally pressuring?
+- Did the language feel safe?

+You’re not testing productivity.
+You’re testing emotional load.